Shubh-81/LLM-Forecasting/README.md

 The code is structured as follows:

-- `llmtime.ipynb`: Contains the implementation of LLMTime model using LLMs including LLama2 and Mistral-7B-v0.1.
+- `zero_shot.ipynb`: Contains the implementation of Zero Shot Time Series Forecasting in which we can plug in any model from HuggingFace from choice.

-- `few-shot.ipynb`: Contains the implementation of Few Shot learning using Langchain on Mistral-7B-v0.1, Mistral-7B-Instruct-v0.2 and Mixtral-8x7B-Instruct-v0.1.
-Documentation for the LLMTime class initialization in few-shot.ipynb:
+- `few-shot.ipynb`: Contains the implementation of Few Shot learning using Langchain on any model from HuggingFace.

-The LLMTime class in `few-shot.ipynb` is used for time series forecasting using large language models, specifically utilizing the next-token prediction capabilities of Large Language Models.
-The class is initialized with the following parameters:
+- `few-shot-outlines.ipynb`: Contains the implementation of Few Shot learning using structured output using Outlines library on any model from HuggingFace.

+The inputs of the LLMTime Class are as follows:

 - `train`: The training data for the time series forecasting.
 - `test`: The test data for the time series forecasting.